Enclosure

 Another way that you might realize this is to use the same color as the data for the fill, and then ‘invert’ the coloration.
 This probably produces the strongest effect.

 The idea of enclosure could also be used when you want to collect a series of annotations.
 For instance, imagine you fit an exponential growth to this data, and then wanted to label the model used, the parameters extracted, and the goodness of fit.
-You could place all of this information next to the line and make them the same color.
+You could place all of this information next to the line and make them the same color as that line.
 This will create a plot where the association is clear.

 But if you wanted to make the grouping even stronger, you could use enclosure to bring all the annotations together, while still employing proximity in both space and color to make sure the association with the fit line is there.